 Get clip-ins that blend best with your actual natural hair because you can easily manipulate the curl pattern with a twist or Bantu knots, which I will explain later.
 If you have a loose curl pattern like 3a 3b, it will be hard to get the curly afro to look unless your hair is relatively short.
 For you divas, I recommend traditional sew-ins and closures.
 Or our short Nubian wig line.
 The best curl pattern to use will be the kinky curly, coily or the afro kinky collections as these will give the best afro curly look!

-How To Get A Curly Afro with Natural Hair
+How To Get Afro Curly Hair

 A great way to achieve the best looking curly Afro is to follow these easy tips.
 An important thing to consider when shaping your look is to remember that patience is a virtue.
 Growing your hair out takes time (lots and lots of time LOL) however I will let you in a few secrets to fake it until you make it!
 Let’s get started